 “Joe was the greatest guy in the world.”
 I’m at lunch in one of the many Italian restaurants in Boston’s North End, seated across from Jimmy Martorano.
 Jimmy knew Joe.
 Both were in Winter Hill.
 Both did time in prison.

 In 1979, the Boston Herald-American described Jimmy as, “a man with the power and the stature to order others to commit violence as well as committing violence himself."
 But at this moment, spooning his pasta frigoili, Jimmy doesn't seem dangerous.
 He is articulate and genteel, and dressed in a red zip-up jumper and gray sweats, he could be just another jocular Italian grandfather.

 He talks about Joe’s naval experience in World War II.
 He acknowledges Joe’s drinking problem.
 He says Joe was a dependable friend.

 We also talk about the extensive length of Joe’s rap sheet.
 In 1961, he was part of a crew that robbed a dairy, for which Joe was thrown in jail.
 In 1963, he broke out of prison.
 He was on the lam for almost three years.
 While on the run, he threatened a witness who had testified against him, as well as the cops who had spearheaded the investigation into the armed robbery.

-Joe's freedom ended with a 1966 shootout with police and a footrace through Brighton, a western borough of Boston.
+Joe's freedom ended after a 1966 shootout with police and a footrace through Brighton, a western borough of Boston.
 He managed to squeeze off four shots; none of them hit their target.

 This is not the portrait of a good man.